potatodudedude/tp/docs/UserGuide.md

 # ConnectS User Guide

-**Welcome to ConnectS' user guide!
+**Welcome to ConnectS's user guide!
 As computing teaching assistants(TAs), ConnectS is your best friend in helping you centralise all your tutees' contact information into one management app.**

 ConnectS separates your tutee contacts into their different modules and tutorial groups, and records information you will use the most,